phamtungthuy/ca-bench/README.md

 --evaluation_type [calculate_score, generate_and_run_workflow, run_workflow, generate_workflow, all] (*required)
 ```

-- **--range** (REQUIRED)
-  The **--range** argument specifies the scope of execution or analysis.
+- The **--range** argument specifies the scope of execution or analysis.
 This is the required parameter and must be set to one of the following values:
   - task: Operates on a single task only, require **--folder_name** parameter for name of task.
   - node: Operates on all tasks in node-level or on a single taks in node-level with **--folder_name** parameter
   - chain: Operates on all tasks in chain-level or on a single taks in chain-level with **--folder_name** parameter